tronprotocol/documentation-en/docs/mechanism&algorithm/multi-signatures.md

 Since V3.5, what is the change after a new account is created?

 When to create a new account, an owner permission and active permission will be generated automatically.
 Owner permission only contains one key, the weight and threshold are both 1.
-Active permission also contains one key, the weight and threshold are both 1, and operations is "7fff1fc0037e0000000000000000000000000000000000000000000000000000", means it support the execution of all contracts except AccountPermissionUpdateContract.
+Active permission also contains one key, the weight and threshold are both 1, and operations is "7fff1fc0033e0000000000000000000000000000000000000000000000000000", means it support the execution of all contracts except AccountPermissionUpdateContract.
+After V3.5, if there is a new system contract, the default operations value of the newly created account will change.
+The operations of existing accounts will not change.

 Please refer to [wallet-cli](https://github.com/tronprotocol/wallet-cli/blob/master/README.md) to check the usage of multi-signatures.